Nelson - Tasman

 Nelson Tasman is known for its beautiful reserves and national parks which offer excellent walking and tramping.
 There are many outdoor recreation options, from kayaking in the Abel Tasman Park to walking the Heaphy Track, one of New Zealand’s nine ‘great walks’.

-The coasts and lakes are ideal for swimming, boating, sailing and fishing.
-Golden Bay particularly is famous for its unspoilt sandy beaches and is popular with alternative lifestylers for its fertile farmland and distance from mainstream society.
+The coasts and lakes are ideal for swimming, boating, sailing, and fishing.
+Golden Bay particularly is famous for its unspoiled sandy beaches and is popular with alternative lifestylers for its fertile farmland and distance from mainstream society.

 Nelson city is smart and well developed.
-Its thriving local arts and craft scene includes some of New Zealand’s best visual artists, potters, glass blowers and wood carvers, and the city offers a full range of amenities including excellent cafes and restaurants.
+Its thriving local arts and craft scene include some of New Zealand’s best visual artists, potters, glass blowers and woodcarvers, and the city offers a full range of amenities including excellent cafes and restaurants.

-Horticulture includes apples, pears, kiwifruit and hops.
-Viticulture and winemaking is developing strongly with craft beer brewing becoming increasingly popular.
+Horticulture includes apples, pears, kiwifruit, and hops.
+Viticulture and winemaking are developing strongly, with craft beer brewing becoming increasingly popular.

-The Nelson Tasman region is known for warm summers and cool winters.
+The Nelson Tasman region is known for its warm summers and cool winters.
 Average maximum summertime temperatures range from 21-24°C with the highest recorded reaching 36.3°C. Average winter maximums range around 13-14°C.

 Winter can be stormy but generally, Nelson enjoys one of the best climates of all major New Zealand centres.